Skip to main content

 • “The art is great, the music is great, the voice acting is spectacular, and the writing is where this game truly shines.”

-• “The background music contains only 4 tracks, so it gets repetitive pretty quickly.”
+• “The background music contains only 4 tracks, so that gets repetitive pretty quick.”

 • character development